cerner/ccl-testing/ccl-maven-plugin/doc/BUILDISSUES.md

 each command is sent.
 That is followed by more [expect4j] output showing the receipt and processing of the back-end output.
 The logging for this is rather chatty.
 The maven logging configuration can be modified to suppress some of the [expect4j] output.

-If the prompt patterns are correct, then the backend device and/or the connection to it are too slow to beat the [expectation timeout](./CONFIGURATIONOPTIONS.md#expectationTimeout).
+If the prompt patterns are correct, then the backend device and/or the connection to it are too slow to beat the [expectation timeout][expectation timeout].
 Try setting a larger value.

 Prerequisite Violations
 ===